Edict of Torda: John Sigismund, Dávid and Biandrata

 Dávid was elected the superintendent of the newly formed Reformed Diocese of Transylvania, which adhered to Calvin's theology, in 1564.
 In the same year, John Sigismund converted from Lutheranism to Calvinism and made Dávid his court preacher.
 The Diet also acknowledged the existence of a separate Calvinist Church.
 Two years later the Diet made a Romanian Calvinist pastor, Gheorghe of Sîngeorgiu, the head of the Church of the Romanians.
-The Diet also ordered the expulsion of the Orthodox clerics who were unwilling to adhere to Calvinism, but the decree was never implemented.
+The Diet also ordered the expulsion of the Eastern Orthodox clerics who were unwilling to adhere to Calvinism, but the decree was never implemented.

 John Sigismund made the Italian Giorgio Biandrata his court physician in 1563.
-Biandrata had fled Italy in the wake of the Collegia Vicentina, and had questioned the deity of Jesus Christ in the late 1550s, for which Calvin regarded him as a "monster".
+Biandrata had questioned the deity of Jesus Christ in the late 1550s, for which Calvin regarded him as a "monster".
 Under Biandrata's influence, Dávid adopted an Antitrinitarian theology in 1565.
 Péter Melius Juhász, the Calvinist bishop of Debrecen, sharply criticized him, but the most influential burghers of Kolozsvár remained Dávid's staunch supporters.
 They prohibited the preaching of doctrines that differed from his views.

 John Sigismund initially supported Juhász, but his Antitrinitarian court physician strongly influenced him.
 He did not prevent Biandrata and Dávid from holding a synod in early 1567.
 The synod adopted an Antitrinitarian creed, declaring that God the Father was the single God.
 Gáspár Heltai, Péter Károlyi, and other Calvinist priests left Kolozsvár, but more and more Hungarian noblemen and burghers were willing to accept Dávid's views.
 Melius Juhász held a synod at Debrecen that adopted a Trinitarian creed.
 His supporters demanded that Dávid should be stoned for his heresy.